Radcliffeborough: Residential Character, Religious Architecture, and Register Listed Properties Radcliffeborough Charleston SC Real Estate

 By Christina R. Butler/Butler Preservation LC for Charleston Empire Properties – 22 January 2020

-The 1949 Halsey Map showing Raclifeeborough and mills of Cannonsborough to the west
+Radcliffeborough Charleston SC Real Estate & Homes for Sale: The 1949 Halsey Map showing Raclifeeborough and mills of Cannonsborough to the west

 The land that became Radcliffeborough began as rural property dotted with marshes and tidal creeks, just outside of the town limits.
 Thomas Radcliffe (1740-1806) owned the tract and subdivided it to create his namesake neighborhood in 1786, although most of the area’s architecture dates from the early nineteenth century forward.
-Sadly, Radcliffe was lost at sea in 1806, but his young widow Lucretia continued to sell and develop the lots as Radcliffeborough flourished.
+Sadly, Radcliffe was lost at sea in 1806, but his young widow Lucretia continued to sell and develop the lots as home for sale in Radcliffeborough flourished.
 She also donated the land on which St. Luke and St. Paul’s Episcopal Cathedral is located.
 The grand church was designed and built by the Gordon brothers from 1811 to 1816.

-Cathedral of St. Luke and St. Paul, Coming Street
+Radcliffeborough Charleston SC Real Estate & Homes for Sale: Cathedral of St. Luke and St. Paul, Coming Street

 West of Ashley Avenue near Calhoun Street was historically home to several rice and lumber mills, with mill buildings, causeways, millponds, and wharves to receive goods coming in via the Ashley River.
 The vestiges of the Ashley River marshes and millponds were slowly filled in the nineteenth century.
 For example, the city filled one of the last remaining ponds in Radcliffeborough, bounded by Vanderhost, Smith, and Rutledge Streets, in 1871 to create more buildable land, and Ashley Avenue (originally Pinckney Street) was extended north and southward.
 The area quickly filled with fine Victorian houses.